shaiguitar/resque_stuck_queue/README.md

 The other thread is a continious loop that will check redis (bypassing resque) for that key and check what the latest time the hearbeat job successfully updated that key.

-It will trigger a pre-defined proc (see below) if the last time the hearbeat job updated that key is older than the trigger_timeout setting (see below).
+StuckQueue will trigger a pre-defined proc if the queue is lagging according to the times you've configured (see below).

+After firing the proc, it will continue to monitor the queue, but won't call the proc again until the queue is found to be good again (it will then call a different "recovered" handler).

+By calling the recovered proc, it will then complain again the next time the lag is found.

 ## Usage

 Configure it first.
 Optional settings are below.
 You'll most likely at the least want to tune `:triggered_handler`,`:heartbeat` and `:trigger_timeout` settings.

 <pre>
-handler:
+triggered_handler:
 	set to what gets triggered when resque-stuck-queue will detect the latest heartbeat is older than the trigger_timeout time setting.
 	Example:
 	Resque::StuckQueue.config[:triggered_handler] = proc { |queue_name, lagtime| send_email('queue #{queue_name} isnt working, aaah the daemons') }

+recovered_handler:
+	set to what gets triggered when resque-stuck-queue has triggered a problem, but then detects the queue went back down to functioning well again (it wont trigger again until it has recovered).
+	Example:
+	Resque::StuckQueue.config[:recovered_handler] = proc { |queue_name, lagtime| send_email('phew, queue #{queue_name} is ok') }

 heartbeat:
 	set to how often to push that 'heartbeat' job to refresh the latest time it worked.